Bulk transport and walking floor haulage: a practical guide

 Regulations and certifications for freight brokers in the UK

 Unlike in the US, freight brokers in the UK don’t need a specific licence.
-However, they must comply with transport regulations and contractual obligations.
+However, they must comply with freight transport regulations and contractual obligations.

 Many brokers join industry bodies like the Road Haulage Association (RHA) or the Freight Transport Association (FTA).
 Working with an accredited broker helps hauliers avoid late payments and unreliable customers.